-These lovely cookies are delicate and crispy and slathered in a combination of lemon curd and mascarpone cheese.
+These lovely cookies are delicate and crispy, topped with strawberries and slathered in a combination of lemon curd and mascarpone cheese.

 I begin with a traditional shortbread recipe but add lemon juice and lemon zest to the dough for a light, lemony cookie!

 Served plain these are delightful enough but of course I just couldn’t leave it as is, so I spread on a mixture of mascarpone cheese and lemon curd (affiliate link).
 Mascarpone is an Italian cream cheese.
 Lemon curd is a tart topping for biscuits and scones.

 They were beautiful spread with just the mascarpone and lemon curd but because California has berries all year long I added sliced strawberries, but blackberries and blueberries work too.